Taisei Makihara: International career

 On October 21, 2014, Makihara was selected as the Japan national baseball team in the 2014 21U Baseball World Cup.
 And on November 16, he was honored with the best nine and Best Defensive Player Award at the 2014 21U Baseball World Cup.

 On March 1, 2023, Makihara was chosen to participate 2023 World Baseball Classic as a member of Japan national baseball team as a replacement member of Seiya Suzuki, who withdrew from the tournament due to injury.

+Makihara appeared in six of the seven games as a pinch runner and as a defensive soldier in the outfield.
+Also, although he only had two at-bats, he came on as a substitute in the game against the Czech Republic and made a timely hit.
+He supported the team by utilizing his abilities as a utility player.